 II.
 PROGRAM COST

-Under federal budget rules, the QIO Program is defined as mandatory spending rather than discretionary spending because QIO costs are financed directly from the Medicare Trust Fund and are not subject to the annual appropriations process; QIO costs are subject to the apportionment process administered through OMB.
+Under federal budget rules, the QIO Program is defined as mandatory spending because QIO costs are financed directly from the Medicare Trust Fund and are not subject to the annual appropriations process.
+QIO costs are subject to the apportionment process administered through OMB.
 In FY 2012, QIO Program expenditures totaled $372.8 million.
 This spending represents approximately $7 annually for at least 50.7 million Medicare beneficiaries to improve quality of care, and less than one tenth of one percent (0.1 percent) of the $566.7 billion Medicare expenditures during that year.

 III.
 PROGRAM IMPACT